jundalisay/superb/content/en/research/grotius/rights/book-2/chapter-18.md

 Cicero, in his first speech against Verres, asks, if ambassadors ought not to be safe in the midst of an enemy's country, or even in his camp?
 Innumerable other instances of this kind might be produced from the highest authorities both ancient and modern.
 And it is with reason that such privileges are revered, for in the midst of war many circumstances arise, which cannot be decided but through ambassadors, and it is the only channel through which proposals of peace can be made, and confirmed.

+## Part 7:

-VII.
-It is frequently made a subject of inquiry, whether the ambassador of a sovereign, who has exercised any act of cruelty or rigour, will be subject to the law of retaliation.
+Can the ambassador of a sovereign, who has exercised any act of cruelty or rigour, will be subject to the law of retaliation.

 History furnishes many instances, in which punishment has been inflicted in such a manner.

 But history is sometimes nothing more than a catalogue of actions marked with injustice, and ungovernable fury.

 Whereas the law of nations, by its privileges, designs to secure the dignity not only of sovereigns themselves, but also that of the ambassadors whom they employ.
 Consequently there is a tacit agreement understood to be made with the latter, that HE shall be exempt, not only from any ill treatment, that may affect the principal, but from such likewise, as may affect himself.

 So that it was a magnanimous answer, conformable to the law of nations, which Scipio made, when the Roman ambassadors had been211 ill-treated by the Carthaginians, and the Carthaginian ambassadors were brought before him, upon his being asked, in what manner they should be treated, he replied, not as the Roman ambassadors had been by the Carthaginians.
 Livy adds, that he said, he would do nothing unbecoming the character and laws of the Roman people.
 Valerius Maximus assigns the same language to the Consuls, on an occasion similar, but prior to this.

 In addressing Hanno, they said, "the pledge of faith, which our state has given, releases you from any such fear."
 For even at that time, Cornelius Asina, in violation of his public character, had been arrested and thrown into prison by the Carthaginians.

-VIII.
+## Part 8.

 The train too of an ambassador, and all the plate belonging to him are entitled to a peculiar kind of protection.

-Which gave rise to the passage in the ancient song of the Heralds, "O Sovereign, do you make me a royal messenger from the Roman citizens? and do you confer the same privileges on my train and every thing, which belongs to me?"
-And by the Julian law, an injury affecting not only ambassadors, but even their attendants, is pronounced to be a violation of public right.
+This led to the passage in the ancient song of the Heralds:

+"O Sovereign, do you make me a royal messenger from the Roman citizens? and do you confer the same privileges on my train and every thing, which belongs to me?"

+By the Julian law, an injury affecting not only ambassadors, but even their attendants, is pronounced to be a violation of public right.

 But these privileges of attendants are only granted so far as an ambassador himself may think proper: so that if any of them has committed an offence, he must be required to deliver up the offender to punishment.

 He must be REQUIRED to give him up.
 Because no violence, in taking an offender of that description must be used.
 When the Achaeans had arrested some Lacedaemonians who were along with the Roman ambassadors, the Romans raised a great outcry against the act, as a violation of the law of nations.
 Sallust's opinion in the case of Bomilcar has already been referred to.

 But should the ambassador refuse to give up such offender, redress must be sought in the same manner, as would be done with respect to the ambassador himself.
 As to his authority over his household, and the asylum, which he may afford in his house to fugitives, these depend upon the agreement made with the power, to whom he is sent, and do not come within the decision of the law of nations.

-IX.
+## Part 9.

 Neither can the moveable property of an ambassador, nor any thing, which is reckoned a personal appendage, be seized for the discharge of a debt, either by process of law, or even by royal authority.
 For, to212 give him full security, not only his person but every thing belonging to him must be protected from all compulsion.

 If an ambassador then has contracted a debt, and, as is usual, has no possession in the country, where he resides: first of all, courteous application must be made to himself, and, in case of his refusal, to his sovereign.
 But if both these methods of redress fail, recourse must be had to those means of recovery, which are used against debtors residing out of the jurisdiction of the country.

+## Part 10.

-X. Nor is there, as some think, any reason to fear, that if such extensive privileges were established, no one would be found willing to enter into any contract with an ambassador, or to furnish him with necessary articles.
+Nor is there, as some think, any reason to fear, that if such extensive privileges were established, no one would be found willing to enter into any contract with an ambassador, or to furnish him with necessary articles.
 For the same rule will hold good in the case of ambassadors, as in that of Kings.
 As sovereigns, who for the best of reasons, are placed above the reach of legal compulsion, find no difficulty in obtaining credit.

-XI.
+## Part 11.

 The importance of such exemptions may be easily inferred from the innumerable instances, in which both sacred and profane history abound, of wars undertaken on account of the ill-treatment of ambassadors.
 The war which David made against the Ammonites, on that account, affords us a memorable instance from holy writ; and as a profane writer, Cicero may be cited, who deemed it the most justifiable ground of the Mithridatic war.

-PEACE

-By Gari Melchers—From a panel painting in Library of Congress.